cocos/cocos-docs/en/editor/publish/android/build-example.md

     - To build a release APK, you need to uncheck the **Use Debug Keystore** in your build task settings in Cocos Creator

-        > Usually, you need to create a new build task to publish release version.
+        > Usually, you need to create a new build task to publish the release version.

         ![debug-keystone.png](images/debug-keystone.png)

         In case there is no valid keystore, You can generate a new one using JAVA or Android Studio.

-        Here is an example to create a new keystone via Android Studio menu.
+        Here is an example to create a new keystone via the Android Studio menu.

         - Select Generate Signed Bundle / APK：